 6.1.3.
-Evaluation of confidence intervals and computation of sensitivities for subspace methods Participants: Michael Döhler, Xuan Lam, Laurent Mevel.
+Evaluation of confidence intervals and computation of sensitivities for subspace methods Participants: Michael Döhler, Laurent Mevel.

 In Operational Modal Analysis, the modal parameters (natural frequencies, damping ratios and mode shapes) obtained from Stochastic Subspace Identification (SSI) of a structure, are afflicted with statistical uncertainty.
-A variant of this approach has been derived for the Eigenvalue-Realization-Algorithm (ERA) [25].
-Another version has been proposed for the merging subspace algorithm [17], [17].
-This approach has been validated on large scale examples [14].
+Uncertainty computation schemes have been developed.
+This approach has been validated on large scale examples [16].